brevzin/cpp_proposals/3525_explicit_implicit_template_region/explicit-implicit-template-region.md

 ```
 :::

 Both of these options are bad.
 Turning the whole function into a template opens up to the potential of multiple instantiations, if you want to put the definition in a header you have to explicitly instantiate the template in the source file, and so forth.
 Wrapping the contents in an immediately invoked, generic lambda is... better.
 It avoids many of the problems of the unnecessary template.
 But it introduces a new function scope, which interacts badly if the body of the function wants to _conditionally_ return.

-For instance, if I want to write something like:
+For example:

 ::: std
 ```cpp